muraterzioglu/muraterzioglu/README.md

 ### Hi there, Murat here 👋

-Hi, there!
-I like to discover and learn new things.
-I have a participatory personality, I started my web developer journey when I was 13 and still, I'm.
-My current interest is on the web, mobile and cloud technologies!
-I can keep up with the team, deploy the necessary tasks, and manage a team that is in my field.
-I also was working as a programing mentor at Team Cymurghs and teaching students about web and cloud technologies.
-Now I'm FullstackDeveloper@VisporApp (University Startup) to improve myself about new techs!
+Hello!
+My name is Murat, Jr Software Developer from Turkey!
+I'm not too successful while describing myself with words; I would like to show myself with my projects and attempts; I'm currently a student in Computer Programming but I don't think school is the best way to learn something so I always try to do something even it is meaningless or useless (generally on my computer).

-Do you want the see changes that I made?
-Check out forked repos onmy profile and go to branch named as `muratestkit` or `muratdevkit`
+I always try to do my project with the latest technologies and trends like serverless systems and cloud techs.
+Now I'm 18 years old and I want the improve myself with business-level experience while doing that I also want the share my knowledge probably it's noting for senior developers but still sharing something always good for me.

 Interesting with;
 IoT, Agriculture & Industry 4.0, AR/VR and little bit ML